odoo/documentation/manufacturing/overview/bill_of_materials/kit_shipping.rst

 ======================================

 A *kit* is a set of components that are delivered without first being assembled or mixed.
-Kits are described in Odoo using *bills of materials*.
+Kits are described in Twenty20 using *bills of materials*.
 There are two basic ways to configure kits, depending on how stock of the kit product is to be managed.
 In either case, both the Inventory and Manufacturing apps must be installed.